ZarimpaAnna/pet-care-application/README.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-The database schema is created/updated automatically from the JPA entities.
+For local development, the database schema is created/updated automatically from the JPA entities.

 ### 4. Run the Backend